 In my experience, these purifiers do not draw a huge amount of electricity.
 They shouldn’t cost you much more than the initial purchase price.
 So if your decision to get a few of these was dissuaded by the potential electricity cost, don’t be alarmed!

-On the note of usage, while critter zone is running, it will produce a nominal amount of noise, a low hiss.
+On the note of usage, while the critter zone is running, it will produce a nominal amount of noise, a low hiss.
 The noise is not much of an issue as it really isn’t loud enough to bother you.
-If you do have sensitive hearing, it just ends up becoming a white noise in the background.
+If you do have sensitive hearing, it just ends up becoming white noise in the background.